To wash or not to wash? Recommendations for fresh produce

 - Carefully read labels to determine whether a product is a raw agricultural commodity (e.g. hearts of romaine) that should be washed before consumption or a ready-to-eat (RTE) food product (e.g. pre-washed lettuce/leafy green salad).
-If the product is not labeled "washed", "triple washed", or "ready-to-eat", it must be washed before consumption.
+If the product is not labeled "washed," "triple washed," or "ready-to-eat," it must be washed before eating.

-- RTE lettuce/leafy green salads should be shipped, stored, and displayed under refrigeration.
+- Ready-to-eat lettuce/leafy green salads should be shipped, stored, and displayed under refrigeration.

-- RTE lettuce/leafy green salad shipping containers may become contaminated during transport and storage so inspect cartons or bags upon receipt and reject any that show evidence of mishandling.
+- Ready-to-eat lettuce/leafy green salad shipping containers may become contaminated during transport and storage so inspect cartons or bags upon receipt and reject any that show evidence of mishandling.

-- Before handling RTE lettuce/leafy green salads, wash hands thoroughly for 20 seconds with soap and warm water.
+- Before handling ready-to-eat lettuce/leafy green salads, wash hands thoroughly for 20 seconds with soap and warm water.
 Rewash hands as necessary.

 - Use a barrier like single use gloves or an appropriate clean, sanitized utensil to handle and dispense fresh-cut lettuce/leafy green salads.